 You have to marinade the raisins in the brandy for 30 mins (plenty of time for you to do a taste test and see if you like Spanish brandy too) and after that the recipe is pretty straight forward.

 Pour your raisins into a bowl together with the brandy and allow the flavors to mingle for half an hour or so.
-Now add the seasoning and pulse in a food processor so that you've got a crude pulp, this is the stuffing.
+Now add the fresh marjoram, seasoning and pulse in a food processor so that you've got a crude pulp, this is the stuffing.

 The larger you can make the cavity and the smaller you can keep the opening all the better.
 Now spoon in some of the raisin mix, season the chops with a sprinkling of salt and pepper and then you're ready to grill.